 - 1. Use the chain rule.
 Both the matrix and scalar versions. - 2.
 Determine when partial derivatives (some of order 2 or higher) exist. - 3.
 Apply Taylor's formula to estimate things as you did in Homework 5. - 4.
-Be able to do some basic optimization as we did on Homework 5. - 5.
 You should be able to prove that a given relation is an equivalence relation.
 You should be able to describe the equivalence classes for an equivalence relation.
-You should also be able to check in an operation is well-defined relative to an equivalence relation. - 6.
-You should be able to find the interior, closure, boundary of relatively simple set in \mathbb{R}^d and justify your claims. - 7.
-For reasonable simple bounded sets $E \subseteq \mathbb{R}^d$, you should be able to compute $V(E;\mathcal{G})$, $v(E;\mathcal{G})$, and their inner and outer volumes.
+You should also be able to check in an operation is well-defined relative to an equivalence relation. - 5.
+You should be able to find the interior, closure, boundary of relatively simple set in \mathbb{R}^d and justify your claims. - 6.
+For reasonable simple bounded sets $E \subseteq \mathbb{R}^d$, you should be able to compute $V(E;\mathcal{G})$, $v(E;\mathcal{G})$, and their inner and outer volumes. - 7.
+For relatively simple sets, you should be able to determine their Jordan volume and justify your assertions.
+For example, could you prove that the line segment $\{(x, x) : x \in [0, 1]\}$ has zero volume in \mathbb{R}^2 ?

-- 8. For relatively simple sets, you should be able to determine their Jordan volume and justify your assertions.
-For example, could you prove that the line segment $\{(x, x) : x \in [0, 1]\}$ has zero volume in \mathbb{R}^2 ? - 9.
-For relatively simply functions f on relatively simple Jordan regions $E \subseteq \mathbb{R}^d$, you should be able to compute upper and lower sums and their integrals, if they exist. - 10.
-You should be able to apply Fubini's theorem. - 11.
-You should be able to apply Fubini's theorem for projectable regions. - 12.
-You should be able to calculate the volume/areas of things using Fubini's theorem. - 13.
-You should be able to use change-of-variables (and maybe some Fubini's theorem) to compute lots of volumes and integrals. - 14.
+- 8. For relatively simply functions f on relatively simple Jordan regions $E \subseteq \mathbb{R}^d$, you should be able to compute upper and lower sums and their integrals, if they exist. - 9.
+You should be able to apply Fubini's theorem. - 10.
+You should be able to apply Fubini's theorem for projectable regions. - 11.
+You should be able to calculate the volume/areas of things using Fubini's theorem. - 12.
+You should be able to use change-of-variables (and maybe some Fubini's theorem) to compute lots of volumes and integrals. - 13.
 In other words, for the above items, you should be able to do many computations like you did in the final homework assignment.